 However, the domestic WHT burden may generally be reduced or eliminated under tax treaties to which Poland is a party or based on the EU's Interest and Royalties Directive or Parent-Subsidiary Directive, implemented directly in the Polish CIT Act.
-Nevertheless, to apply the treaty rates or WHT exemption provided in the CIT Act, according to the CIT Act the payer should hold the relevant documentation, i.e. a valid certificate of tax residence of the recipient, and in the case of payment of dividends and interest, an additional statement confirming that the recipient is not considered an entity that is CIT-exempt on its worldwide income in its country of establishment.
+Nevertheless, to apply the treaty rates or WHT exemption provided in the CIT Act, according to the CIT Act the payer should hold the relevant documentation, i.e. a valid certificate of tax residence of the recipient, and in the case of payment of dividends and interest, an additional statement confirming that the recipient is subject to CIT on its worldwide income in its country of establishment.